 Local infrastructure support is the beating heart of a community's voluntary sector.
-And this is the place where we thank them for everything they have done this year.
-We are asking our members to submit examples of where they have been excellent and we will showcase the best of the best in our online awards show.
+Our annual awards show is where we take some time out to thank them for everything they have done that year.
+So here are the winners and Highly Commended's for 2020:

 We have eight award categories, designed to reflect the variety of work our members do across their communities.
 Each category is outlined below or you can watch our video about them - if you prefer moving images and plinky-plonky music.

 For being the beating heart of the local VCS and the wider community

 How has this had an impact on the community

 What have you learned